mihirchronicles/mihirchronicles.github.io/content/notes/on-product-teardown.md

 <details>
     <summary><strong>Wealthfront</strong></summary>
     <br>

+1. What is the offering?
+2. What is the founder/organization story?
+What is their mission?
+What is the motivation for people behind the product? | Work in progress
+3. What problem does this product solve?
+Is this really a problem?
+Is it an underlying problem or a surface level problem?
+How painful is this problem for users?
+4. How much customization affordance does a product offer to its clients?
+5. Who are the most competent competitors to this offering?
+How does this compare to using an alternative solution?
+Does a market really need another offering?
+6. Are there any design patterns or user experience that standout?
+7. Do they have unique organizational structure to empower product, design and engineering to solve user problems?
+What is their team culture?
+8. How does the product grow?
+Are there any unique growth strategies?
+9. What is the strategic goal?
+How does it support the business model?

 Wealthfront is an automated investment offering based in Palo Alto, California.
 It is a goal-based planning software with multiple goals, wealth-planning tool and other offerings.